Skip to main content

 This course provides program participants an introduction to working networks, workstations, operating systems, and servers via lectures and hands-on exercises.
 Each student is provided access to a workstation and sole access to a Linux server.
 Topics include workstation operating systems, the Linux OS, network configuration and interaction, and security issues.
 Considerable time is allocated to the review of Linux and the Linux command line implementation.

-Part 3 begins February 4, 2025.
+Part 2 begins October 20, 2025.
 Five students participate and collaborate in the exercise simultaneously.
 Each session consists of two live 4-hour sessions, conducted from 9:00am to 1:00pm and 1:00pm to 5:00pm (only one four-hour session per day per group).
-The last group will conclude their training February 18, 2025.

 Program Requirements: